-Glucose is a simple sugar or monosaccharide that is an extremely important form of sugar for your body.
-All other carbohydrates and forms of sugar need to be broken down into glucose before your muscles and brain can use them.
+Glucose is a simple sugar or monosaccharide that is an extremely important form of energy for your body.
+All other carbohydrates and forms of sugar must be broken down into glucose before your muscles and brain can use them.

 Muscles and other tissues can use fat and protein as an energy source but glucose is a much more efficient form of energy.
 For your brain and red blood cells, glucose is the only source of energy they can use.

 Endurance athletes need to manage their carbohydrate intake, before, during and after strenuous workouts.

 We often hear about marathon runners “carbo loading” before a race.
 This allows them to maximize the carbohydrates stored in their body.
 But the body can only store so much energy.

 During a race, or any strenuous activity, athletes must continue to manage their carbohydrate intake to make sure that they do not run out of glucose.

 And after a race or a good workout, athletes need to replenish the carbohydrates they used up.

 During digestion, starches and sugars are broken down into glucose.
 Under normal conditions, the body cannot use all of the glucose produced during digestion.